Morris Middle School

 Every content teacher on campus has a daily Social Studies class.
 Students having been identified to have significant deficiencies in reading are purposefully scheduled with a reading content teacher for additional time and support.
 Reading teachers with a Social Studies class use leveled readers and reading comprehension techniques to provide extra support during this instructional time.
 There are also Social Studies classes filled with students who typically meet minimum standard on assessments, but require additional time and support in order to make progress and grow in reading comprehension.

-Science, Math and Reading each have an Intervention Teacher who monitors and tracks how often a student has received intervention tutorials, what content was covered during the intervention and makes sure they are reassessed after an adequate amount of tutorial time.
+Math and Reading each have an Intervention Teacher who monitors and tracks how often a student has received intervention tutorials, what content was covered during the intervention and makes sure they are reassessed after an adequate amount of tutorial time.
 These teachers also track the usage and success of accommodations and supplemental aides so they can refer these tools for use in the classroom by the general education teacher.
+This year we have used some of our normal intervention time to focus on Tier III support in an attempt to close the gaps created by loss of instruction with COVID last school year.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.